fedspendingtransparency/openbeta/_concepts/archived-search-functionality.md

 title: Search Functionality

 archived_page: yes
-archived_page_text: The following designs have been archived and are no longer being considered for implementations.
+archived_page_text: The following designs have been archived and are no longer being considered for implementation.
 link_to_archived_designs:

 category: "Search:"